JimMcKenzieSmith/dbt-cloud-sample-data/README.md

 1. We setup Snowflake to have a role that dbt could use.
 2. We setup dbt cloud to connect to our Snowflake account and build models from sample source data.
 3. We have demonstrated that we can develop new features in an isolated feature branch that uses a developer named schema.
+4. We set up some basic data quality tests that run automatically with `dbt build`.
-4. We have also demonstrated that we can merge back to the main branch where the code can be officially deployed (to a QA environment or a Production environment).
+5. We have also demonstrated that we can merge back to the main branch where the code can be officially deployed (to a QA environment or a Production environment).
 And the deployed code will use an officially named schema (in this case `analytics`) that runs only the main branch of code.